jesseschalken/hack-utils/README.md

 - Where possible, provide simpler or more useful semantics than stock PHP APIs
 - Cover the core set of functionality that common Hack/PHP programs require

 The library functions like any other Composer package and does not require `hhvm` or `h2tp` to be installed to be used.
-Use `./build.bash` to rebuild the PHP code using `h2tp`.
+When modifying this library, rebuild the PHP code with [`./build.bash`](./build.bash).

 Functions are provided for
 - [strings](./hack/main.php) _(find, repeat, replace, slice, splice, chunk, trim, pad, reverse, split, join, [is_alnum](./hack/ctype.php), to/from hex, encode/decode utf8, ...)_